glow discharge plasma headphones

 Blue flame

-The most commonly used term over all is plasma speaker and the most common type of that plasma tweeter.
+The most commonly used term over all is plasma speaker and the most common type of that is a plasma tweeter.
 This can be extended to plasma arc loudspeaker.
-This is most often used to describe type one, where there is a visible glow plasma, and this is by far the most common commercial design.
+This is most often used to describe glow discharge, where there is a visible glow plasma, and this is by far the most common commercial design.

-Even near its early conception, this type of speaker was described as ionic and called an ionophone (later ionofone, ionofane etc. used as brand names).
-The use of ions in the naming of type one is also common.
-Yes plasma is an ionised gas and so it is not wholly inaccurate, but the mechanism creating the sound is the heating of the air by the plasma.
+Even near its early conception, this type of speaker was described as ionic and called an ionophone (later Ionofone, Ionofane etc. used as brand names).
+The use of ions in the naming of a glow discharge is also common.
+Yes plasma is an ionised gas and so it is not inaccurate, but the mechanism creating the sound is the heating of the air by the plasma.
+In a way they are more thermal than ionic.

-In comes the type three.
-This type has only once been seen in a commercial product, the Plasmasonic, otherwise just a few prototypes and demonstrations.
-It is rarely described as a plasma speaker, although it has been and it is in the first commercial name.
+Then there is the corona discharge.
+This type has only once been seen in a commercial product, the Plasmasonic, otherwise in prototypes and demonstrations.
+It is rarely described as a plasma speaker, although it has and it is in the first commercial name.
 Early on the term corona wind was used but most often now it can be referred to as ion wind, ion cloud or just ionic or corona.
 Electrostatic has on occasion been used as a description, but the basic mode of operation does not involve a charge at rest even though there may be some static charge on or around the discharge points.

-Further to that, testing has revealed that in the type three it is electrons that are the predominant cause of the air flow making it an electric speaker and only slightly ionic.
+Further to that, testing has revealed that in the corona wind it is electrons that are the predominant cause of the air flow making it an electric speaker and only slightly ionic.
 Electric just seems to be too vague a description though, aren’t all loudspeakers electric in some way?

-The use of the word corona and/or discharge nowadays has quite a different negative meaning to most people, so the type three can have a harder time finding a name.
+The use of the words corona and/or discharge nowadays has quite a different negative meaning to most people, so the corona discharge can have a harder time finding a name.

 A Solution?